itu-tid/lecture-notes/Coding-Guidelines.md

 # Styling

 ## Separate the style for a component in a separate file
-- Do not use inline styling.
+- Do not use inline styling
 - Separating the style in different files promotes reusability and results in smaller components which is a good thing